jbklamti/jbklamti.github.io/README.md

 Algebraic cryptanalysis of McEliece Cryptosystem, Master in Algebra, Geometry and Applications, Department of Mathematics and Computer Sciences - Faculty of Science and Technology, Cheikh Anta Diop University of Dakar - Senegal.
 - 2021: Adja Fatou Elisabeth KOUASSI
 Application of AI in cybersecurity for detection of persistent threats, Master in Data Transmission and Information Security (TDSI), Department of Mathematics and Computer Sciences - Faculty of Science and Technology, Cheikh Anta Diop University of Dakar - Senegal

+#### Other Experience:

+Sept.
+2020: Baccalaureate Office, Cheikh Anta Diop University of Dakar – Senegal

+- In 2020, for the organization of national Baccalaureate examination in Senegal, I was the President of jury 976.
+This jury is one of the main juries of this national examination.
+It was made up of two sub-juries.
+As part of the jury work, I had to coordinate, delegate tasks and then make decisions for the smooth running of the tests.

 ### Publications: